Skip to main content

 Preventing Mold Growth

-Mold growth can pose health risks and cause damage to the rental property.
+Mold growth from water damage can pose health risks and cause damage to the rental property.
 Tenants should take preventive measures to avoid conditions that promote mold growth, such as excessive moisture and poor ventilation.
 Tenants should also promptly report any signs of mold growth to the landlord to address the issue promptly and prevent its spread.

 Reporting Maintenance Issues